skull image of temporal bone rotating

 3. Mastoid process

-Location: Posterior and basal part of the cranium.
+Location: Posterior and basal or inferior part of the cranium.

 Description: